 Link equity is an important ranking factor for search engines.
 Links traditionally should pass authority and value on a website from one webpage to another.
 This is determined by search engines when they refer to the thematic relevance, content quality, and relevance of the content linked.
 For this, search engines crawl the subfolders on a website comprehensively.

-If your website has links from authoritative domains, it sends a signal to search engine algorithms that your content’s quality is good and reliable sources.
+If your website has links from authoritative domains, it sends a signal to search engine algorithms that your content’s quality is good and a reliable source.
 This helps your website in increasing its domain authority.
-Since domain authority is a trailing metric and not a ranking factor, improving domain authority helps you in getting ahead of your competition on SERP rankings.
+Since domain authority is a trailing metric and not a ranking factor, improving domain authority helps you get ahead of your competition on SERP rankings.

 John Mueller, a Senior Analyst and Google’s Head of Search Trends at Google noted that the subdomain vs subfolder argument was irrelevant, and Google’s algorithms process both in the same way.
 He said